 Book-length Manuscript Workshop: In addition to traditional workshops, the Spalding MFA Program offers a workshop for book-length manuscripts during the spring residency.
 We believe we are the only program that offers this feature.
 Students in fiction, creative nonfiction, or writing for children may participate on a space-available basis during their fourth or fifth residency.
 Five students and one mentor spend two hours on each full-length manuscript.
 At times, MFA alumni join this workshop.

 Publishing/Editing Component: Spalding University is the home of The Louisville Review (a literary journal since 1976) and Fleur-de-Lis Press.
 After returning home after the residency, students read submissions for TLR and are instructed how to compare and contrast the submissions.
 Graduate assistantships are available to second, third, and fourth semester students who wish to read as student editors for the magazine.
-During each residency, an agent, editor, and/or publisher speaks to the students about the publishing scene.
+During each residency, an agent, editor, publisher, or a person familiar with the publishing world speaks to the students about the publishing scene.
 A question and answer period is always included in the session.
-Publishing panels for all students and publishing panels by area of concentration are also presented.
+Publishing and revision panels for all students and publishing and revision panels by area of concentration are also presented.

 Interrelatedness of the Arts: The Spalding MFA Program encourages a continuing discussion regarding the interrelatedness of the arts.
 At each residency, students are given the opportunity to attend at least one arts event, such as a play, symphony, ballet or other dance performance, opera, or jazz performance.
 We might visit an art museum or bring in visual artists to discuss their creative process.
 Most residencies, the Program Director leads a discussion about the interrelatedness of the arts because all the arts have the creative process in common and much can be learned from thoughtful investigations of other art forms.